kriserickson/aging-coder/src/posts/2025-06-11-experiments-in-supervised-learning-part-2.md

 ### Step 4: LogisticRegression(...)

-This actuall trains a logistic regression model.
+This actually trains a logistic regression model.
 It uses the scaled, combined feature matrixt that it created in the previous phase of the pipeline.
 It then computes class probabilities using a sigmoid or softmax.
 As explained above, we uses class_weight='balanced' to give more weight to minority classes since the none class is so dominant in our dataset.

 Our model is now trained.
 Now we test it on the test data: